TLDR

 Virginia Code §55.1-1825 requires HOA annual budgets to include information about the reserve fund, including the current balance and the board's reserve funding plan.
 This disclosure goes to all members as part of the annual budget distribution.
 Omitting reserve information from the budget is a statutory violation.

-Virginia condominium associations are governed by the Condominium Act (§55.1-1900 et seq.), which imposes reserve requirements comparable to those in the POA Act.
-Condo boards should confirm their specific obligations under §55.1-1955 and their governing documents, as the requirements can exceed what the POA Act mandates for HOAs.
+Virginia condominium associations are governed by the Condominium Act (§55.1-1900 et seq.), which imposes the same five-year reserve study cycle under §55.1-1965.
+Condo boards should confirm their specific obligations under their governing documents, as the requirements can exceed what the statute mandates.

 Fiduciary Duty Applies Regardless of Statute